solo-io/solo-cop/blogs/workspaces/Intro.md

 ## Gateways

-* Ingress Gateways - In order to apply Gloo Mesh configuration to Istio ingress gateways it will need to be a part of a workspace.
+* Ingress Gateways - In order to apply Gloo Mesh configuration to Istio ingress gateways, it will need to be a part of a workspace.
 It is typically recommended to be in a separate workspace than the developer applications so it can be managed separately, especially when shared by multiple workspaces.
 It will be explained below in WorkspaceSettings how to share this ingress gateway with multiple workspaces.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2